Dr-Incognito/V2Ray-Desktop/README.md

 Compared to [V2Ray](http://v2ray.com/), V2Ray Desktop provides more advanced features such as server subscription and latency test.
 You can easily migrate to V2Ray Desktop from [Shadowsocks-Qt5](https://github.com/shadowsocks/shadowsocks-qt5/) and [V2Ray Core](http://v2ray.com/) by importing their config files.

 You can get the latest release at [Releases Page](https://github.com/Dr-Incognito/V2Ray-Desktop/releases).
+If you are using Arch Linux, you can install it from [AUR](https://aur.archlinux.org/packages/v2ray-desktop/).

 For more information, please visit the [project's Wiki page](https://github.com/Dr-Incognito/V2Ray-Desktop/wiki).

 **Notes:**
 - The AppImage for Linux is built in Ubuntu 18.04.
 Linux with GLIBC (Version < 2.27) may have problems using this AppImage.
 Please consider building it from source.